DuyguKeskek/mirca.github.io/_posts/2016-04-23-gsoc-astropy-week-one.md

 ---
 layout: post
-title: Google Summer of Code 2016: Challenge Accepted!!! =D
+title: Google Summer of Code 2016: Challenge Accepted!!!
 excerpt: "I'm very glad to say that I have been selected by the Astropy project..."
 modified: 2016-04-23
 tags: [intro, beginner, jekyll, tutorial]